mwvgroup/pittgoogle-client/docs/source/for-developers/manage-dependencies-poetry.md

 ## Setup your environment

-Create a new conda environment for poetry and install it (https://python-poetry.org/docs/#installation).
+Create a new conda environment for poetry and install it ([Poetry installation](https://python-poetry.org/docs/#installation)).

 ```bash
 conda create --name poetry-py311 python=3.11